bash-my-aws/bash-my-aws/README.md

 **Dec 2019: New [Bash-my-AWS website](https://bash-my-aws.org/) has extensive documentation at https://bash-my-aws.org/**

-Bash-my-AWS is a simple but extremely powerful set of CLI commands for managing resources on Amazon Web Services.
+Bash-my-AWS is a simple but powerful set of CLI commands for managing resources on Amazon Web Services.

 They harness the power of Amazon's AWSCLI, while abstracting away verbosity.